 4. Hindu Devi

 This statue probably represents Uma, the lady of the mountains, or Lakshmi, the goddess of wealth and prosperity, both major Hindu goddesses and the consorts of Shiva and Vishnu respectively.
-Although the figure is now without its identifying attributes it resembles a number of known statues, all with a similar hairstyle in combination with a classical sarong – the characteristic elements of those two popular female deities.
+Although the figure is now without its identifying attributes it resembles a number of known statues, all with a similar crown in combination with a classical sarong, the characteristic elements of those two popular female deities.

-The devi’s striking facial features have been delineated with great precision.
-Her continuous linear eyebrows describe the subtlest of curves above open almond-shaped eyes that are delicately outlined with a double contour.
-The sensual mouth has finely delineated lips and the elongated earlobes are pierced with little holes that would once have accommodated real jewellery.
-Her graceful body has a slender torso and full firm breasts, with a horizontal beauty fold just beneath.
-Her hair is gathered up into a chignon divided in four knots held together with a circlet of flowers and topped by an open lotus blossom.
-The classical Baphuon-style sarong with its numerous pleats rolled high on the waist falls into an elegant fishtail fold at the bottom.
-Stone braces at the back of the ankles were intended to support the weight of the stone statue.
+The goddess’s striking facial features have been delineated with great precision, with eyebrows describing the subtleness of curves above open almond-shaped eyes that are delicately outlined with a double contour.
+The sensual mouth has finely delineated lips and the elongated earlobes are pierced with little holes that would once have accommodated real probably gold jewelry.
+Her graceful body shows a slender torso with full firm breasts and she wears a classical sarong.
+The beautifully carved crown reveals great detail and precision, and it covers the goddess’s head and ushnisa.

-This skilfully carved sculpture is an icon of the artistic imagination of great Khmer art during the classical Baphuon period.
-Imbued with a divine presence, derived from the perfection of volume and line, the devi has an elegance typical of the period.
-Her attractive smile imparts an air of charm and dignified liveliness.
+Masterfully carved, this sculpture is an icon of the artistic imagination of great Khmer art.
+The goddess has a majestic presence, derived from the perfection of volume and line, and her elegance is typical of 10th century Khmer Art.
+The Devi’s attractive smile imparts an air of charm and dignified liveliness.

 Jean Boisselier (1912–1996), member of the ‘Ecole Francaise d’Extrême-Orient’, 22 july 1982.